animify/blossom-boilerplate/README.md

 Upload to Surge: `surge ./dist`

 [Find out more about getting started with Surge here](http://surge.sh/help/getting-started-with-surge)

+### Issues
+If you find any issues with running or building the boilerplate on certain machines open up an issue

 Licensed under MIT - Copyright (c) 2017